 Neck adjustments, also known as cervical manipulation, are most often used to improve mobility of your neck, as well as to address pain and stiffness.
 Neck adjustments often allow the adjoining muscles to relax, giving you more range of motion and easing discomfort.

 Neck adjustments are often done in conjunction with adjustment of the spine because the two are integrally connected.
-Adjustments may also be done alongside therapies such as massage, mobilization and rehabilitative exercises.
+Adjustments may also be done alongside therapies such as cold laser therapy, massage, mobilization and rehabilitative exercises.

 Of course, Dr. Myshka will work with you to develop a personalized care plan to address your unique needs.